pactflow/ci-cd-workshop/workshop/03_how_not_to_break_everything.md

     * The consumer tests will pass, and then the CI build will fail as `can-i-deploy` correctly identifies that this branch is not yet compatible with the API.
     * The webhook-triggered pact verification build will still fail - that's ok, as it doesn't stop the provider from deploying.

+:arrow_right: The `can-i-deploy` step acts as a "can I merge?" check when run from a branch.
+We'll know we're safe to merge this branch into master if/when `can-i-deploy` passes. :arrow_left:

 ### Expected state by the end of this step

+* In Travis CI:
-* A passing `master` consumer build in Travis CI.
+    * A `master` consumer build that passes and deploys.
-* A failing `feat/new-field` consumer build in Travis CI.
+    * A `feat/new-field` consumer build that fails at `can-i-deploy`.
+* In Pactflow:
-* A `master` pact in Pactflow with a successful verification.
+    * A `master` pact with a successful verification result.
-* A `feat/new-field` pact in Pactflow that hasn't yet been verified.
+    * A `feat/new-field` pact with no verification results.

 ### Conclusion

 By making changes on a branch of the consumer, and publishing a 'feature pact', we keep our main release branch green, and make sure we're not blocked from deploying.
+The `can-i-deploy` call acts as a "can I merge?" check when we're on a branch.

 [Next](./04_implementing_the_provider_changes.md)